EKS Default Namespace Deletion Incident Response Guide

 ■ Contact Information

 2-3.
-How to Open Case in AWS Console
+How to Open a Case in AWS Console

 - Access AWS Support Center